Egeeio/egee-io/README.md

 # Egeeio

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this Ember app.

-A short introduction of this app could easily go here.
+A short introduction should really go here.
+I'll get around to it eventually.

 ## Prerequisites